-The Sabre Jacket is a hard-charging layering piece for the discerning skier.
+The Arc'teryx Sabre is a hard-charging layering piece for the discerning skier.
 Paired with a well-thought-out combination of inner jackets, the Sabre tops off the sort of adjustable layering system that many skiers prefer.
-If you prefer, though, an insulated ski jacket, the Arc'teryx Macai is a perennial favorite and the other one we have granted an Editors' Choice award to.

 The Sabre from Arc'teryx is the best shell ski jacket we have tested.
-It strikes a great balance, scoring high in all of the metrics that matter for a shell jacket.
+It performs well across the board, scoring high in all of the metrics that matter for a shell jacket.
 In order to compare all the products on the market, we had to consider warmth.
 A shell jacket, though, is never going to be as warm as even the most lightly insulated jacket.
-Many people prefer that.
-In that case, we had to score the Sabre low in warmth.
+Many people prefer insulation.
+Due to the comparison with insulated models we had to score the Sabre low in warmth.
 All the other scores are near the top.

-You don't select a shell ski jacket for its warmth.
-Those that prefer a layered ski jacket system separate the insulation from the outer shell.
-Others select a ski jacket that combines insulation and shell into one.
+You don't choose a shell ski jacket for its warmth.
+Those that prefer a layered ski jacket system separate the insulation from the outer shell while some prefer a ski jacket that combines insulation and shell into one.
 The Sabre is for those that prefer a layering system.
 Their warmth will come mainly from a separate insulated jacket or jackets.
 Of course, the protection afforded by the Sabre helps keep you warm.
 Blocking the wind and reducing wetness in your insulation is the job of your shell jacket, and these things keep you warmer.
 The Sabre does these things famously.
 Additionally, the fuzzy lining of the Sabre makes it at least slightly warmer than the other shell jackets we tested.

 It is best here and now to compare the Sabre to the other shell jackets we tested.
-The Sabre and the Outdoor Research White Room are similar in terms of warmth.
-They both are made with stiff fabric backed by a fleecy lining.
-The Norrona Lofoten and FlyLow Gear Genius are made with thinner fabric and no fleecy lining.
-They are less insulating than the Sabre.
+The Sabre just barely edges out the competition because of their use of a light fleecy lining on the inside of the shell.
+The Norrona Lofoten, Outdoor Research Skyward II, and FlyLow Gear Lab Coat are made with thinner fabric and no fleecy lining making them feel less insulating than the Sabre.

 Overall, no jacket exceeds the Sabre in weather resistance.
 It is in this category that we have to note one of the advantages of a layering system.
 Generally, our team prefers insulated jackets for their comfort and the ease of decision-making.
 However, in the wettest of conditions, you will get at least damp, no matter how good your shell is.
 In these conditions, having separate pieces to dry overnight is a little better.
 This gives a shell-only jacket a minor leg up.